Asus Transformer Pad TF700T

 Asus Transformer Pad TF700T or Asus Transformer Pad Infinity - is a tablet computer made by Asus, successor to the Asus Transformer Prime.
 The manufacturer announced it at CES 2012, less than a month after the original product launch, to launch Q2 2012.

 This new model includes a Tegra 3 T33 processor clocked at 1.6 GHz (as opposed to the Prime's T30), and an upgraded 1,920×1,200-pixel-resolution screen, more than doubling the pixel count of the prior model.
 The display was upgraded to a Super IPS+ panel for ultra bright outdoor readability with 178° wide viewing angles.
 In response to the signal problems it includes a new back-panel design with the upper part made of plastic to enhance Wi-Fi, Bluetooth, and GPS performance.
 The front camera was boosted from 1.2 megapixels to 2 megapixels.
 It has improved graphics performance with a 12-core GPU.

 Successor

 In November 2013 a successor was released by the name of Asus Transformer Pad Infinity TF701.

-The new Transformer Pad was upgraded with a Tegra 4 CPU, a 2560 x 1600 resolution display with 300 ppi, 2GB RAM and other upgrades over its predecessor.
+The new Transformer Pad was upgraded with a Tegra 4 CPU, a 2560x1600 resolution display with 300 ppi, 2GB RAM and other upgrades over its predecessor.